The reality: Congress can’t save or end abortion - NewsBreak

 At the same time, Republicans led by Sen. Mitch McConnell face similar political problems trying to ban abortions nationwide, even if they wrest control of the chamber in next fall’s midterm elections.

 Instead, whatever the Supreme Court decides on Roe v.
-Wade in its final opinion this summer almost guarantees a new era of political fighting in Congress over abortion policy, filibuster rules and the most basic rights to health care, privacy and protecting the unborn.What are the most notorious prison breaks in history?
+Wade in its final opinion this summer almost guarantees a new era of political fighting in Congress over abortion policy, filibuster rules, and the most basic rights to health care, privacy, and protection of the unborn.What are the most notorious prison breaks in history?

 “All of us will have to answer for this vote for the rest of our time in public office,” said Senate Majority Leader Chuck Schumer ahead of Wednesday’s action.